Subsquares in random Latin rectangles: Proof of main theorem

-We have deduced that $(n-m)|X| \leq |Y \setminus X| \leq |Y|$.
+We have deduced that $(k-m)|X| \leq |Y \setminus X| \leq |Y|$.
 Thus

-To deal with the case where $P$ has no entry in column $c$ or has no entry with symbol $s$ we use the same arguments with column cycle switching or symbol cycle switching, respectively. \end{proof}
+To deal with the case where $P$ has no entry in column $c$ or has no entry with symbol $s$ we use analogous arguments with column cycle and incomplete column cycle switching or symbol cycle and incomplete column cycle switching, respectively.
+In each case there are exactly $n-m$ switches from $L$ to a rectangle in $Y \setminus X$ and hence